 A mortgage loan is a home loan that allows you to purchase a property on the condition that you pay back the agreed amount over a period.
-When you sign up for this type of loan, it will expect you to pay the amount in instalments on a monthly basis.
+When you sign up for this type of loan, it will expect you to pay the amount in installments on a monthly basis.

 If you cannot make the payment on your mortgage loan, the lender may repossess the property and sell it for cash or keep it as collateral.
 To give the lender that power, they’ll require certain prerequisites from you to approve your loan request.